georgemelrose/Example-Data-Analysis-Work/README.md

 # Example-Data-Analysis-Work
-Example R scripts I would do for data importing, manipulation, and descriptive statistics work.
+Example R scripts I would use for data importing, manipulation, and descriptive statistics work.